Limassol, Cyprus. Where Will Your Love Story Find You?

 Diligent ants defined by the Golden Ratio continue to walk with mathematical precision.
 Half a world apart, I’m happy, and I hope so is he.
 And most likely the sun shines over Limassol with the same intensity it did the day we met.
 With any luck, it will bring together many other people that are meant to meet.
 Fate must have a plan to lure the oblivious ones under the bright, languid and hope-giving light of Limassol’s sun.

 I hope you enjoyed reading it!
-Please share the love by saving this pin to your travel boards; it will help this blog grow and motivate me to write more for your enjoyment!
+You can find more like this on my Pinterest travel board.
+Please share the love by saving a pin to your travel boards; it will help this blog grow and motivate me to write more for your enjoyment!
 Thank you!